fiskaltrust/rollout-doc/invitation-management/README.md

 6. Now press the "Search" button.
-The portal will search for the PosDealer in the fiskaltrust system.
+The fiskaltrust.Portal will search for the PosDealer in the fiskaltrust system.
 If he is already registered, he can be assigned immediately.
 Otherwise, a form for entering the PosDealer data will appear: